-2. Published Admission Number
+2. Planned Admission Number

-Cobden Primary School has a Published Admission Number (PAN) of 60 into reception year.
+Cobden Primary School has an Admission Number (AN) of 60 into reception year.

 3. Education Health and Care Plan

 The law requires that children with an Education Health and Care Plan (EHCP) that names a school in their plan are allocated the place and are not subject to conditions set out within this policy.